 The window will need to be subject to 6 monthly service intervals.

 If one of these conditions has been satisfied, it is then possible to consider u values, security rating and other requirements.
-Aluprof has developed a fire rated variant of their latest window and door system MB-86 EI which offers really up to date performance and we will start to install these (certification permitting) toward the end of 2022.
+Aluprof has developed a fire rated variant of their latest window and door system MB-86 EI which offers really up to date performance for EI 30 requirements.

 In summary, there are some great products on the market, but they are complex and require expert input to ensure correct specifications.
 Call us today to find out more.